djhunter67/docs/docs/unraid-os/manual/getting-started/manual-install-method.md

 it is possible to manually format and prepare a bootable USB flash device.
 **Note: this method only works for devices 32GB and _smaller_.**

-- Plug the USB flash device into your Mac or PC.
+- Plug the USB flash device into your Mac, PC, or Linux computer.
 - Format the device using the FAT32 file system.
 It must **not** be ex-FAT or NTFS.
-If your drive is larger than 32GB then you need to use a 3rd party tool (e.g. Rufus) to format it to FAT32 as Windows will not give this as an option on drives larger than 32GB.
+If your drive is larger than 32GB then you need to use a 3rd party tool (e.g. Rufus, dd) to format it to FAT32 as Windows will not give this as an option on drives larger than 32GB.
 - Set the ‘volume label’ to `UNRAID` (case-sensitive, use all caps).
 - [Go to the downloads page.](http://lime-technology.com/download/) to